-- Health and welfare benefits such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits through either the Teachers' Pension Plan or the Municipal Pension Plan.
-In addition, upon retirement executive/senior management employees may be eligible to receive a long-service recognition award (or retirement allowance) based on the following criteria: - Two weeks per year of service up to a maximum of 26 weeks - Paid time off including an annual vacation entitlement of 30 days.
+- Health and welfare benefits such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits through either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off including an annual vacation entitlement of 30 days.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.

-Further, executive/senior management employees may receive 10 days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.
+Executive staff receive 10 days (for Assistant Superintendents, Deputy Superintendent, and Secretary-Treasurer) and 15 days (for Superintendent) respectively of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.